 A minute of agreement, as it is known in Scotland, much like a consent order, is a type of financial agreement that deals with what happens to your assets during your divorce or the dissolution of your civil partnership.
-A minute of agreement can be agreed between the parents or can be drafted with the help of a solicitor.
-The minute of agreement is then registered in the Books of Council and Session, which allows the minute of agreement to enforced by the courts should either parents fail to comply with it.
-As a result, is very similar to a Separation agreement, however, a minute of agreement is legally enforceable by the courts.
+A minute of agreement can be agreed between the parents or drafted with the help of a solicitor.
+The minute of agreement is then registered in the Books of Council and Session, which allows the minute of agreement to be enforced by the courts should either parent fail to comply with it.
+As a result, it is very similar to a separation agreement, however, a minute of agreement is legally enforceable by the courts.

 What is included in a consent order and a minute of agreement?

-Both spouses must agree what will become of the matrimonial home, eg whether it will be sold or left to the spouse in custody of the children (where relevant).
+Both spouses must agree on what will become of the matrimonial home, eg whether it will be sold or left to the spouse who has custody of the children (where relevant).
 You might also consider whether the other spouse will begin or continue to make mortgage payments.

-You will need to determine how assets such as shares, insurance policies or a family business will be distributed upon divorce.
+You will need to determine how assets such as a family business, shares or insurance policies will be distributed upon divorce.

 Personal property includes things such as furniture and fine china.
 Generally, this involves each party taking ownership of their own goods.